acmarpu/azure-study-material/01-Azure_Identities_Governance.md

 ------------------------------------------------------------------------------
-## ⭐ What is Azure?
-(2025)
+## ⭐ What is Azure
 ------------------------------------------------------------------------------
-Microsoft Azure is a comprehensive cloud computing platform that provides a constantly growing collection of services to help individuals, developers, and enterprises build, deploy, and manage applications at global scale.
+* Microsoft Azure is a comprehensive cloud computing platform that provides a constantly growing collection of services to help individuals, developers, and enterprises build, deploy, and manage applications at global scale.

+* Microsoft Azure is a cloud computing platform that offers services and products to help users build, run, and manage applications:

 * Azure gives you the flexibility to use your preferred: